nokola/blog/content/post/super-fast-blog-hugo-github-online-editor.md

 ![](/uploads/reportCard.png)

 When your site starts responding in the sub-10 millisecond range, something magical happens.
 It's so fast, that it almost feels unreal.

+Total setup time: 0.5-1 days first time, maybe an hour or so afterwards.

 <!--more-->

 This is how I made [https://systemfailure.io](https://systemfailure.io "System Failure"):